 These are very expensive, but allow you to go up to 165lbs per dumbbell (which is pretty insane).

-In general, selectorized dumbbells will offer the most balanced benefits in terms of functionality, weight, durability, and price!
+In general, selectorized dumbbells offer the most balanced benefits in terms of functionality, weight, durability, and price!

 Next, you should consider the type of selector mechanism on the dumbbell, I.e. how you will adjust the weight.